+A reliable battery can go a long way in saving you headaches (or costing you precious work hours) when you’re away from an outlet.
 If your business laptop will mostly live on your desk, you might want to go with a small battery that adds little weight since a long rundown time won’t be an issue.
 If you regularly work on the go, a good battery can be a lifesaver.

 Once you have a good idea of what type of laptop you’re looking for, you should dig into the details that can make everyday use more streamlined and convenient.

-Though we hear the words “malware” and “virus” less often these days, security is still as important as ever when it comes to your laptop.
+Although we hear the words “malware” and “virus” less often these days, security is still as important as ever when it comes to your laptop.
 There are a few features you should look for to get the best protection.

 For any work that requires a detailed eye, you want a decent amount of screen space and crisp resolution to catch every detail.

-Low-priced laptops cost between $175 and $450 and typically offer Windows 10 or Chrome OS.
+Low-priced laptops cost between $175 and $450 and typically offer Windows 10 Pro or Chrome OS.
 These machines may not pack much power, but they tend to be compact and can have batteries that compete with more expensive models.